vk6flab/pluto-beacon/README.md

 This script generates Morse code tones for the text supplied on the command-line of a PlutoSDR.
 Note that this is written for the busybox shell (Almquist shell or ash), because that's what's included in the default Pluto firmware.
+This has been tested on [v0.34 of the PlutoSDR firmware](https://github.com/analogdevicesinc/plutosdr-fw/releases/tag/v0.34).

 The original idea is based on a python script by [LamaBleu](https://github.com/LamaBleu).
 The bist_tone information came from the PDF of a FOSDEM 2018 presentation by [Robin Getz](https://github.com/rgetz) and